 Greater Manchester ASHP roll-out is underway

-Aberla Renewables, part of the Aberla Group, is delivering the Air Source Heat Pump (ASHP) roll-out for Stockport Homes and Northwards Housing.
+Aberla Energy, part of the Aberla Group, is delivering the Air Source Heat Pump (ASHP) roll-out for Stockport Homes and Northwards Housing.

 The roll-out, part of the ground-breaking ‘Homes as Energy Systems’ (HaES) scheme, allows Councils to subsidise the modification of existing homes to lower its carbon footprint, without straining their budget.

 The HaES project, led by Procure Plus and partly funded by the European Regional Development Fund (ERDF), is driven to fulfil a component role within the industry by benefiting the electricity network as a whole.
 Positive impacts can include reduced energy bills for residents, and increased savings within local health services as a result of less fuel poverty and under-heated homes.